-Join the EACD for our aniversary event, where senior communicators and business leaders come together to discuss a key issue impacting the profession.
-This year, the discussion will focus on Corporate activism in an age of radical uncertainty.
+Join the EACD for our anniversary event, where senior communicators and business leaders come together to discuss a key issue impacting the profession.
+This year, the discussion will focus on corporate activism in an age of radical uncertainty.

 The lack of strong leadership has never been more apparent than in today’s volatile world: the challenges of globalisation, technological change, immigration issues, and the rise of populism all demand clear reactions and responsibility.
 There is a marked loss of trust in institutions and business, most notably this year in the Facebook data privacy scandal.